jan-bogaerts/mark/src/markdownCode.md

   - set currently selected line, input: line-index.
       - if the new value is different from the current selected line index:
         - get the object at the line-index position found on the fragmentsIndex array of the line-parser service.
-        - If this object differs from currently selected text-fragment, then store the object as the new currently selected text-fragment and trigger the on-changed event for all the registered event handlers.
+        - If this object differs from currently selected text-fragment, then store the object as the new currently selected text-fragment and trigger the 'change' event for all the registered event handlers, passing the text-fragment as event data.
   - clear:
     - set activeFragment & currentLine to null
+  - setActiveFragment(fragment):
+    ```python
+      if not this.activeFragment == fragment:
+        startPos = lineParser.getStartLine(fragment)
+        if startPos > -1:
+          event = new CustomEvent('moveTo', {detail: startPos + 1})
+          this.eventTarget.dispatchEvent(event)

+    ```

 ### gpt service
 - the GPT service is a global singleton that is responsible for communicating with the open-ai api backend.
 It is primarily used by transformers that perform more specific tasks.
 - the service uses the openai node.js library to communicate with the backend.
+- defaultModel: stores the default model to use during api calls.
+  - setDefaultModel: store the default model in the field & in localStorage
+  - getDefaultModel: return the field
+  - during construction, load the defaultModel from localStorage
+- modelsMap: a field (initialized as dictionary), stores which model should be used for individual transformers and also per transformer, for each individual text-fragment.
+  - setModelForTransformer(model, transformer): assign a model to a transformer:
+    ```python
+      if not transformer.name in this.modelsMap:
+        map = {}
+        this.modelsMap[transformer.name] = map
+      else:
+        map = this.modelsMap[transformer.name]
+      map['__default'] = model
+    ```
+  - getModelForTransformer(transformer): `return this.modelsMap[transformer.name]?.['__default']`
+  - setModelForFragment(model, transformer, key): assign a model to a transformer:
+    ```python
+      if not transformer.name in this.modelsMap:
+        map = {}
+        this.modelsMap[transformer.name] = map
+      else:
+        map = this.modelsMap[transformer.name]
+      map[key] = model
+    ```
+  - getModelForFragment(transformer, key): `return this.modelsMap[transformer.name]?.[key]`
 - sendRequest: other services (or components) can call to send an api request to open-ai.
+  - function parameters:
-  - this function accepts a list (called `messages`) json objects that contain a `role` and `content` field.
+    - messages: json objects that contain a `role` and `content` field.
+    - transformerName: the name of the object that is calling the function
+    - fragmentKey: the key of the fragment that is being processed
-  - this `messages` list is sent to openai using the `createChatCompletion` function.
+  - the `messages` list is sent to openai using the `createChatCompletion` function.
+  - the model parameter for createChatCompletion can be found in the modelsMap dictionary:
+    ```python
+    def getModelForRequest(transformerName, fragmentKey):
+      if transformerName in this.modelsMap:
+        section = this.modelsMap[transformerName]
+        if fragmentKey in section:
+          return section[fragmentKey]
+        if '__default' in section:
+          return section['__default']
+      return this.getDefaultModel()
+    ```
   - if the request fails, the service will retry 3 times before giving up and raising an error (use the async-es lib).
 - getModels: a method to retrieve the list of available models.
   - To retrieve this list, the openai nodejs library is used. `(await this.openai.models.list())?.data?.map((model) => model.id) ?? [];`